AJTECH0001/AccessLite/README.md

 ## Technologies Used

-- **Arbitrum:** Leveraged for scalability and efficiency in smart contract execution.
+- **Zetachain:** Leveraged for scalability and efficiency in smart contract execution.
 - **Web 3.0:** Harnessing the power of blockchain technology for decentralized and transparent transactions.
 - **JavaScript/React:** Frontend development for a seamless user experience.
 - **Solidity:** Smart contract development for property tokenization and management.
 - **IPFS:** Used for decentralized storage of property data and documents.

-## Contributors

-This project was developed by a team of passionate developers during the BIH x Arbitrum Bootcamp 2023-2024 Hackathon.

-**Contributors include:**

-- Dauda Lawal (Team Lead)
-- Ayewa Precious (Blockchain Developer)
-- Oluwatosin Oluwatoba (Blockchain Developer)

-## Feedback and Contributions

-We welcome feedback and contributions from the community to improve the AccessLite Real Estate Dapp further.

-Feel free to open an issue on GitHub or submit a pull request with your suggestions and enhancements.

 ## License